-Designed for educators who hold a master's degree, or are currently enrolled in a master's program.
-Candidates earn the Washington State residency administrator certificate (principal).
+Designed for educators who hold a master's degree, or are currently enrolled in our master's program.
+Candidates earn the Washington State Residency Administrator Certification (principal).

 - Master's degree or higher from a regionally accredited college or university.

 - Valid Washington State teacher or educational staff associate (ESA) certificate.